 Professor Levenson holds the Schusterman/Josey Chair in Judaic History and has written extensively on the Jewish experience for both scholarly and popular audiences.
-He is the author of three books and many articles and is considered a leading authority on the modern Jewish experience.
+He is the author of many books and articles on the modern Jewish experience.
 His book, Between Philosemitism and Antisemitism: Defenses of Jews and Judaism in Germany, 1871-1932 was nominated for a National Jewish Book Award Prize (paperback edition 2013), and his textbook Modern Jewish Thinkers (2nd edition) is widely used in classes on Jewish thought.
 He has won a number of prestigious fellowships, including an ACLS, and has lectured in the United States, Israel and Germany.
-He has recently completed two major projects: The Making of the Modern Jewish Bible (2011), a history of Bible translations/commentaries in the modern era; and, as General Editor, The Wiley-Blackwell History of Jews and Judaism (2012).
+Since arriving at OU in 2009 he has completed three major projects: The Making of the Modern Jewish Bible (2011), a history of Bible translations/commentaries in the modern era; as General Editor of The Wiley-Blackwell History of Jews and Judaism (2012), and Joseph: Portraits Through the Ages (2016), a re-telling of commentaries on Genesis 37-50 from the ancient world until today.
 He received his BA/MA from Brown University magna cum laude, and his Ph.D. from The Ohio State University.
-He is currently at work on a book about Genesis 37-50 from the Bible until today, tentatively titled “Joseph: A Portrait Through the Ages.”
 Levenson’s first professional commitment remains teaching undergraduate and graduate students to write, speak and read more effectively.
 He has guided many students to award-winning essays generated in his classes: “Judaism: A Religious History,” “Genesis Through Jewish Eyes” and “The Bible Since The Enlightenment."
 For Prof. Levenson's CV, click here.